uvrajanshuman/Spring-Core/src/main/java/com/refstash/beans_and_ioc_container/beans_overview/README.md

 ## Registering existing objets as Spring Beans

 The bean definitions are generally provided through XML or Java configuration files.
-However, the ApplicationContext also allows the registration of existing objects that are created outside the container by users.
+However, the `ApplicationContext` also allows the registration of existing objects that are created outside the container by users.

-This can be done by accessing the ApplicationContext's `BeanFactory` using the `getAutowireCapableBeanFactory()` method, which returns `AutowireCapableBeanFactory` implementation.<br>
+This can be done by accessing the `ApplicationContext`'s `BeanFactory` using the `getAutowireCapableBeanFactory()` method, which returns `AutowireCapableBeanFactory` implementation.<br>
 The `DefaultListableBeanFactory` is the child interface of `AutowireCapableBeanFactory`, and supports the registration of singleton instances through the `registerSingleton(..)` method and the registration of bean definitions through the `registerBeanDefinition(..)` method.